electronicvisions/lib-boost-patches/README.md

-# Headers wrapping boost headers for gccxml
+# Compatibility improvements and functional extensions for boost

-Some boost headers cannot be parsed by gccxml (anymore).
+Some boost headers cannot be parsed by older compilers (as used e.g. for gccxml, hardware simulators).
 This collection of headers provides the necessary workarounds for these cases.

+Furthermore, additional serializers not available in upstream boost are provided.